FINANCIAL MANAGEMENT & EDUCATION COURSE

 Certification: By entering your name and last four (4) digits of your State ID, you certify that you will personally complete the education course.
-I understand that if I fail to comply with the identity requirements, CCCS of Northeastern PA, Inc. ® is not required to issue a certificate of completion.
+You understand that if you fail to comply with the identity requirements, CCCS of Northeastern PA, Inc. is not required to issue a certificate of completion.
 You understand that in order to receive the certificate, you must complete the course in its entirety.
-You understand that a counselor may be in personal contact with me if my test scores are less than favorable, and that my test scores do not impact my ability to earn a certificate.
-I understand that knowingly making a false or fraudulent statement or misrepresentation of my identity or completion of this course is a violation of Federal Law.
+You understand that a counselor may be in personal contact with you if your test scores are less than favorable, and that your test scores do not impact your ability to earn a certificate.
+You understand that knowingly making a false or fraudulent statement or misrepresentation of your identity or completion of this course is a violation of Federal Law.

-Upon completion of the course, Consumer Credit Counseling Service of Northeastern Pa. will provide each debtor student with a certificate of completion within three (3) business days.
+Receiving your Certificate: Upon completion of the course, CCCS of Northeastern Pa. will provide each debtor student with a certificate of completion within three (3) business days.

 Know your priorites.
 Allot enough income for the essentials (shelter, utilities, food, medical, savings).